Antibubble

 An antibubble is a droplet of liquid surrounded by a thin film of gas, as opposed to a gas bubble, which is a sphere of gas surrounded by a liquid.
 Antibubbles are formed when liquid drops or flows turbulently into the same or another liquid.
 They can either skim across the surface of a liquid such as water, in which case they are also called water globules, or they can be completely submerged into the liquid to which they are directed.

 Background

 Antibubbles are a common but widely unrecognized phenomenon, in part because of their resemblance to air bubbles, and in part because of their typically transient, or short-lived, nature.
 With certain (soapy) solutions, they can be made to last much longer.

 Antibubbles can be created by allowing a tap to drip into a container of water to which a drop or two of soap has been added.
-They have all been produced aided by an ultrasound contrast agent.
+They have also been produced aided by an ultrasound contrast agent.
 Being inherently unstable, they are difficult to form.